 Souvenir shop in Uji.

-Just starting to enter this street, you can already smell the aroma from the green tea roasters of the shops here.
+As soon as you enter this street, you can already smell the delightful aroma from the green tea roasters in the shops.

 Tea shop in Uji, on the left is a green tea roaster with a characteristic aroma.